Gkcloud5/Better-future/Learning/Network/01-Fundamentals/03/02Protocol/Border Gateway Protocol in network.md

 ### Difference between external BGP and internal BGP?

 * Routers are exchanged and traffic is transmitted over the internet using the BGP.
+* AS can also use an internal version of BGP to route through their internal networks, which is known as internal BGP.
+* External BGP is like international shipping. there are certain standards and guidelines that need to be followed when shipping a piece of mail internationally.
+	* Once that piece of mail reaches its destination country, it has to go through the destination country's local mail service to reach its final destination.

+### BGP attributes?

 *